DestinyIsChoice/musicplayer/README.md

   * Install git using `pkg i git`
   * Clone the repository using `git clone https://github.com/DestinyIsChoice/musicplayer.git`
   * Enter the musicplayer folder using `cd musicplayer`
   * Open the startup script using `bash musicstartup.sh`

+* Normal use:
+  * Open the startup script using `bash musicplayer/musicstartup.sh`

 Once the music player is running: